Happyrobot33/VRCYoutube/README.md

 ## Firefox:
 Go to [the latest release](https://github.com/Happyrobot33/VRCYoutube/releases/latest) and download the .xpi file.
 You should be able to double click it and it will allow you to install it

+## Updating:
+If you are updating, the best bet is to just completly remove the extension and add it back again